Andreisgl/AC5-Z_AUDIOPAC_tools/README.md

 # bgmpac_ac
- My work on expanding DeaththeDog's BGMPAC scripts
+ Our work on expanding the functionality of death_the_d0g's BGMPAC scripts